lcnr/akari/README.md

 A showcase game for the `crow` engine, currently work in progress.

+Both the code and all the art in this repository is licensed under the [MIT license].

+[MIT license]: ./LICENSE

 ## Design

 A high intensity 2D hack and slay platformer with a large focus on dodging attacks.